 In 1923, Babe Ruth broke the Major League Baseball record for most home runs in a single season, as well as the record for highest batting average.
 He also struck out more times than any other player.

 The people who are the best at what they do are often the ones who’ve failed the most.
 They walk the edge the vast majority of people are too scared to even approach.
 They make mistakes and fall flat—a lot.
-But they’re willingness to do so is part of what makes them so great.
+But their willingness to do so is part of what makes them so great.